MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-peercaching-and-getconfigurationflags.md

 ---
-title: Bitsadmin peercaching and getconfigurationflags
+title: bitsadmin peercaching and getconfigurationflags
-description: "Windows Commands topic for **Bitsadmin peercaching and getconfigurationflags** - Gets the configuration flags that determine if the computer serves content to peers and can download content from peers." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin peercaching and getconfigurationflags** - Gets the configuration flags that determine if the computer serves content to peers and can download content from peers." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na